senanu/b40/docs/labs/R/r_faq.md

 You may well have not published it properly to the web.
 Remember, you also need to save it as a .csv file.
 Please review the instructions in the "Getting your data into R" section of [the introduction to R](intro_to_r.html).
 The 3 main steps are:

 1. Go to the file menu in Google Sheets and select "File", then "Publish to Web".
-1. Export your data as a .csv file. {% include figure.html url="/b40/assets/labs/02_publish_to_web.png" width="50%" caption="Saving your data as a .csv file" %}
+1. Export your data as a .csv file.
+{% include figure.html url="/b40/assets/labs/02_publish_to_web.png" width="50%" caption="Saving your data as a .csv file" %}
-2. Copy the URL provided and paste it into your Rmd file.{% include figure.html url="/b40/assets/labs/02_publish_to_web_URL.png" width="80%" caption="Select to save as .csv file" %}
+2. Copy the URL provided and paste it into your Rmd file.
+{% include figure.html url="/b40/assets/labs/02_publish_to_web_URL.png" width="80%" caption="Select to save as .csv file" %}
 3. Make sure the URL ends with "...output=csv"
 4. Read the file with 'read.csv("https://your/url/goes/here")'.
 Notice that the URL is **entirely enclosed in quotation marks**.